 The Laver project is located in southern Norrbotten County, northern Sweden, about 700 km north of the Swedish capital Stockholm and about 90 km west of the regional economic center of Luleå (figure 2).
-The project consists of seven exploration licences totaling about 307 square kilometers and affects portions of Älvsbyn, Arvidsjaur, and Piteå municipalities.
-The main focus of the project is advancement of the Laver deposit, located in the north
+The project consists of nine exploration licences totaling about 296 square kilometers and affects portions of Älvsbyn, Arvidsjaur, and Piteå municipalities.
+The main focus of the project is advancement of the Laver deposit, located in the north western portion of the project area.

-Figure 2 Location map of the Laver project
+Figure 2 Location map of the Laver project.
+Coordinate system is SWEREF99TM (meters).